| Author |

 |

-To trigger the regeneration process every 380km, regardless of the load factor, is, in my personal experience, essentially a waste of time.
+Triggering the regeneration process every 380 km, regardless of the load factor, is, in my personal experience, quite simply the most ridiculous thing imaginable.

 |